UNDP-UNBL/elsa-documentation/docs/elsa/05_editing_analysis.rst

 2. Increase the number iteratively, i.e., rerun the analysis repeatedly, by an order of magnitude (e.g., 10 -> 100-> 1000), reducing the rate of increase as you approach solutions that lead to your desired level of clustering.
 Each time you change the penalty, you will have to rerun the optimization until you arrive at a map that is sufficiently contiguous to meet your needs.

 .. note::
-   Note: Increasing the boundary penalty factor from 0 will result in longer solve times; in some cases these can be much longer.
+   Increasing the boundary penalty factor from 0 will result in longer solve times; in some cases these can be much longer.

 .. figure:: images/image010.png
-   :alt: Figure 9.
-Adjustment of the boundary penalty factor
+   :alt: Adjustment of the boundary penalty factor
    :align: center

-   Figure 9.
    Adjustment of the boundary penalty factor

 Editing the weights of planning features
 ----------------------------------------